Website Chat7 min readJanuary 2, 2026

 3. Graceful escalation.
 When the AI isn't confident, it says so and offers a human.
 The alternative — making up an answer — is always worse.

 4. Content sandboxing.
-Sales and support chatbots get isolated knowledge bases.
+Sales and service chatbots get isolated business details.
 No accidental cross-contamination of policies or pricing.

 How honest AI compounds trust

-- They use it more, file fewer tickets
+• They use it more, send fewer repeat messages

 "But we'll miss edge case questions"